ros-controls/ros2_controllers/joint_trajectory_controller/doc/trajectory.rst

 Trajectories with velocity fields only, velocity and acceleration only, or acceleration fields only can be processed and are accepted, if ``allow_integration_in_goal_trajectories`` is true.
 Position (and velocity) is then integrated from velocity (or acceleration, respectively) by Heun's method.

+There will be no deduction of the time derivatives from position (or velocity) to velocity (or acceleration).

 Visualized Examples
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 To visualize the difference of the different interpolation methods and their inputs, different trajectories defined at a 0.5s grid and are sampled at a rate of 10ms.